NortonLifeLock (NASDAQ:NLOK) Now Covered by StockNews.com

-StockNews.com started coverage on shares of NortonLifeLock (NASDAQ:NLOK – Free Report) in a report issued on Monday.
-The firm issued a buy rating on the stock.
+Equities research analysts at StockNews.com assumed coverage on shares of NortonLifeLock (NASDAQ:NLOK – Get Free Report) in a research report issued on Tuesday.
+The brokerage set a “buy” rating on the stock.

 About NortonLifeLock